 I took advantage of the big 100,000-point sign-up bonus that came with the American Express Explorer when it was last offered in September 2017.

-I liked the card because it offers a solid earn rate of 2 Membership Rewards points per dollar spent, with the ability to transfer to partners like Velocity, Asia Miles and Starwood Preferred Guest (now Marriott Rewards).
+I liked the card because it offers a solid earn rate of 2 Membership Rewards points per dollar spent, with the ability to transfer to partners like Velocity, Asia Miles and Starwood Preferred Guest (now Marriott Bonvoy).

 I thought I would share my real-life story of how I used the sign-up bonus to fly my parents to Japan in Business Class.